marcodebe/dicom-ecg-plot/README.md

 The output is in out.pdf

-The sample file is a 12-lead ECG produced by Mortara equipment.
+The sample file is a 12-lead ECG dicom file produced by Mortara equipment.

 The signals are filtered using a bandpass (0.05-40 Hz) butterworth filter of order 1.